 Look for your teacher

 It is best to learn from experience, but this should not be limited to our own experiences.
 Looking for a mentor would help a lot because they can share experiences that may equip you to become better.
 In fact, during our novice years, senior nurses would offer help and check on us from time to time.
 Having a mentor even though we’re already seasoned is also not a bad idea, but this time their approach is different.
 Mentors of seasoned nurses could be those you held high positions in the hospital.
 These people can teach and train us in becoming a great leader in the future.

 Get involved and join nursing organizations

-Joining professional nursing organizations is a great means to learn and expand our knowledge on the current needs of this industry.
-In addition, organizations such as American Nurses Association, can protect us by increasing our awareness on the rights and freedom we’re entitled as health care professional.
+Joining professional nursing organizations is a great means to learn and expand our knowledge of the current needs of this industry.
+In addition, organizations such as the American Nurses Association can protect us by increasing our awareness of the rights and freedom we’re entitled to as a health care professionals.
 This can save us from being sued.

 Promise to UPGRADE your SOFTWARE

-If you wish to be promoted or get better opportunity, then do an upgrade on your education.
+If you wish to be promoted or get a better opportunity, then do an upgrade on your education.
 Upgrade to Bachelor’s, Master’s, or Doctorate degree!
 This helps you widen your opportunity and gives you more options to choose from.
-In fact, you can also work in different setting, like the academe.
-Another way of upgrade is though enhancing your skills set.
+In fact, you can also work in different settings, like the academe.
+Another way of the upgrade is through enhancing your skillset.
 Today, specialties that are in demand are in intensive care, emergency nursing, operative nursing, telemetry, labor and delivery, neonatal intensive care, dialysis, and perioperative and operative nursing.

 There are infinite resolutions we can do, but regardless of its number, the most important thing is to actually start doing it.
 A great plan will never be successful unless you start putting actions and let the experience hone you, as you become the most efficient nurse that you can be.
 Don’t doubt yourself, you’ve already made it this far.